All Products

 1. Click Deliver to OSS.

-2. Select an existing OSS bucket and enter a root directory in which you want to store session records.
+2. Select an existing OSS bucket and enter a root directory for session records.

-If you do not have OSS buckets in the selected region, click OSS Console to create buckets in the OSS console.
-After you create buckets, go back to the dialog box in the ECS console and click the 刷新图标 icon to obtain the most recent list of OSS buckets.
-For information about how to create an OSS bucket, see Create buckets.
+If no OSS buckets exist in the selected region, click OSS Console to create one.
+Then return to the dialog box and click the 刷新图标 icon to refresh the list.
+See Create buckets.

 3. (Optional) Click the 图标.png icon next to Advanced Options to specify a server-side encryption method.